Local Drinks to Try at Spätis in Berlin

 Based out of Berlin, Wodka Gorbatschow is a German vodka brand that has been producing in Berlin for over 100 years, ever since Russian vodka distillery operator, Lev Leontyevitch Gorbachev, fled St. Petersburg with his family during the October Revolution.

 Berliner Luft is a minty and herbal liquor originating from Poland, which now has a big presence in Berlin’s party culture.
 The joke is that if you have enough of them you’ll feel lifted by Luft (Luft translates to air).
 Similar to Luft and founded in Nordhausen, Pfefferminz is characterized by its strong peppermint flavor and bright green color.
 Try both and decide if you’re Team Luft or Team Pfeffi.
 I am wholeheartedly Team Luft!
-Pfeffi is basically nuclear mouthwash, but perhaps it’s good if you’ve been out too late and are missing your toothbrush.
+Pfeffi is nuclear mouthwash, but perhaps it’s good if you’ve been out too late and are missing your toothbrush (and taste buds).

 Wine

-There are typically around 5-10 single serving wine bottles at Spätis, with bottles primarily sourced from Germany’s Southern and Western regions where wine production is more bountiful.
-The closest wine producers to Berlin (that I’m aware of) are probably located in Saxony or even Poland.
-I customarily settle on a white wine and particularly like Apollo Falter’s Weissburgunder (Pinot Blanc), which is produced in Central Germany.
-It’s also organic and vegan, if that’s important to you.
-Their design features worn working boots that are repurposed as a vase, overflowing with vibrant flowers while a couple delicate butterflies flutter about.
+There are typically around 5-10 single-serving wine bottles at Spätis, with the most local bottles primarily sourced from Germany’s Southern and Western regions where wine production is more bountiful.
+There are a few wineries surrounding Berlin (in Brandenburg), but I have yet to see these bottles at Spätis.
+I customarily settle on a bottle of white wine and particularly like Apollo Falter’s Weissburgunder (Pinot Blanc), which is produced in Central Germany.
+It’s also organic and vegan if that’s important to you.
+Their design features worn working boots that are repurposed as a vase, overflowing with vibrant flowers while a couple of delicate butterflies flutter about.
 So cute!

 Weinschorle is another refreshing option.
 It combines wine with sparkling water, offering a lighter and more hydrating alternative to traditional wine.